false

 Engagement with users and others can take place all along the impact pathway.

-STAGE DEFINITION EXAMPLES
+STAGE EXAMPLES

 Inputs